-3. For admission to the Bachelor of Arts in Business Leadership degree completion program or the Bachelor of Science in Healthcare Management degree completion program, students must
+For admission to the Bachelor of Arts in Business Leadership degree completion program or the Bachelor of Science in Healthcare Management degree completion program, students must

-- 4. For Fremont's graduate level programs, provide official transcripts as evidence of a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education or the equivalent. - 5.
+- demonstrate proof of graduation from an accredited college with an associate or higher level degree. - 4.
+For Fremont's graduate level programs, provide official transcripts as evidence of a baccalaureate degree from a college or university accredited by an agency recognized by the United States Department of Education or the equivalent. - 5.
 An entrance essay - 6.
 Pass the online readiness "Computer Literacy and Internet Knowledge (CLIK)" pre-assessment test - 7.
 A completed Fremont Admissions Application and Enrollment Agreement - 8.
 Completion of the Paralegal Program Admissions Test with a minimum score of 80, for candidates applying to the Paralegal program - 9.
 Acceptance interview conducted by a designated school official - 10. \$25 application fee - 11.
 Meet minimum technology specifications.
 All laptops must have, at minimum, the following features: Web cam, microphone, sound card with speakers, consistent and reliable wireless internet access and Microsoft Office or equivalent. - PC Computer: Microsoft account Windows 10 1.6 GHz, 2-core processor 4 GB, 2 GB (32bit) RAM 4 GB available disk space 1280× 768 screen resolution. - Mac Computer: Microsoft account Intel processor 4 GB RAM 10 GB available disk space Mac OS Extended or APFS 1280 × 800 screen resolution. - 12.
 Each candidate for admission is evaluated on the basis of individual merit and potential and will be considered without regard to race, color, religion, national origin, sex, age, or disability.